 The governors will allocate places to children who have an EHC Plan which names the school as the appropriate provision.

-Parent (s) / Legal Guardians are required to complete a Bishop Stopford Supplementary Information Form (SIF) (A1) by ticking the box that most closely relates to their family situation.
-This form is available on the school website wwwbishopstopford.com in the Admissions section or alternatively can be requested direct from the school as part of the admission pack.
-This Supplementary Information Form (SIF) (A1) needs to be returned direct to Bishop Stopford School by 3:30pm Friday 30th October 2020.
+Parents and Legal Guardians are required to complete a Bishop Stopford Supplementary Information Form (SIF) (A1) by ticking the box that most closely relates to their family situation.
+This form is available on the school website in the Admissions section or alternatively can be requested direct from the school.
+This Supplementary Information Form (SIF) (A1) needs to be returned direct to Bishop Stopford School by 31 October 2021.

 If there are more applications than places available, the following oversubscription criteria will be used to allocate places: